Jaydes: 2022: Breakthrough, Romanticism, and Heartpacing

-2023–present: Ghetto Cupid, Bipolar, Count Up Dracula, Panic
+2023–2024: Ghetto Cupid, Count Up Dracula, and Panic

-On August 16, 2023, Jaydes released his debut studio album, Ghetto Cupid, with the introductory track "Rose," gaining traction, which was met with mixed reviews.
-A critic from Pitchfork recalled "the project pulls together disparate strands, from plugg to shoegaze and emo balladry", "It's messy, but it works more often than not."
-While a critic at The Summit Pinnacle woud write that "It's not perfect, but in an era of increasingly over-saturated, cookie cutter music, albums like "Ghetto Cupid" are a breath of fresh air."
-On August of the same year, the first release under his "Mandy" allias was uploaded on SoundCloud, a 8 track EP called "girlypunk".
-In December 2023, his single belikeme? (released under Evvls) was listed by The New York Times as one of the best songs of 2023.

-Jaydes started releasing music consistently in 2024, focusing on mostly raw guitar playing, releasing and teasing such music on SoundCloud released under Mandy.
-On April 13, Jaydes released the 6-track EP Bipolar on SoundCloud, and later uploading to streaming platforms on May 8.
-By summer of 2024, his production drastically changed to be primarily punk-focused.
+In August 2023, Jaydes released his debut studio album, Ghetto Cupid, with the introductory track "Rose" gaining significant traction on social media platforms such as TikTok.
+Alphonse Pierre of Pitchfork stated that the album blends plugg with shoegaze and "emo balladry", calling the combination "messy" but adding that it "works more often than not".
+In December 2023, his single "Belikeme?" (released under his Evvls moniker) was listed by The New York Times as one of the best songs of 2023.
+He started releasing music consistently in 2024, focusing on mostly raw guitar playing, releasing and teasing such music on SoundCloud under the moniker "Mandy".
+He collaborated with New York rapper Yuke on his song "Finesse Cult Anthem" in March 2024.
 On July 19, 2024, he released his second studio album, Count Up Dracula, which debuted his new punk rock sound.
-On October 31, 2024, he released a follow-up EP, Panic, which he claimed in an interview that he recorded this material live in-studio.
+On October 31, he released a follow-up EP, Panic, which he stated in an interview with Masked Gorilla was recorded live in-studio.